 Harcourt offers Sunday School for children K-5th grade during the 10:30am worship service.
 Twice a month, middle and high schoolers meet in an informal youth group to discuss issues related to faith and spirituality.
 Adults and college students gather seasonally for dinner and discussion around a variety of topics.

-One of the most important aspects of Harcourt Parish is the ministry of hospitality.
 The welcoming and engagement team seeks to make our community an open and inviting space for all who come through our doors–whether newcomers to the local area or visitors to the Kenyon campus.
 The Episcopal Church welcomes you!